 Sister Jean was there for 10 years (1963-73) as administrator and director of the Clinic.
 The Sisters were then requested to begin a community of women who would dedicate their lives to serve the needs of the workers.
 They answered this call and went to Kari Bong Dong in Seoul.
 Here they gathered a small group of women who lived in community sharing their lives and resources, praying, working and studying.
 Sister Jean also worked in a small clinic to help support this work.
 This group was joined by the Prado Sisters who continued their formation.
-Sister Jean was at the same time Vice President of the Korean Sisters’ Association and member of the Congregation from 1976-1979 after which she returned to Korea.
-From 1981-1985 she worked at the Maryknoll Hospital in the Natural Family Planning Clinic, as well as with YCW members.
+Sister Jean was at the same time Vice President of the Korean Sisters’ Association and member of the Executive Committee of Industrial Pastoral Commission of the Seoul Diocese.

+She returned to Korea and from 1981-1985 served at the Maryknoll Hospital in Pusan in the Natural Family Planning Clinic, as well as with YCW members.

 In 1985, Sister Jean worked in Seoul to assist AMOR (Asia, Oceania Meeting of Religious) which was to be held in Seoul.
 In preparing an exposure program for the participants they visited a “red light” district where they had a meal with several women and listened to their stories.
 Sister Jean saw the need for the Church to work with these women who had suffered so much and this was how Magdalena House was established in 1985.
 It became a shelter for women who were trying to escape prostitution and other disenfranchised women.
 After 13 years, this work was turned over to Sister Jean’s colleague and co-founder, Ms.Consecrata Lee, as director and administrator with a Board of Directors, including Sister Jean and another Maryknoll Sister.
 This work continues to flourish with a dedicated staff and residents.